dragon.data.zarr.Store

 local_items()

-Returns a DDictItemsView of the keys that are local to the process invoking this method.
+Returns a DDictItemsView of the key/value pairs that are local to the process invoking this method.

 local_keys()